Plastic & Reconstructive Surgery

 + TUMMY TUCK (ABDOMINOPLASTY)

 Significant weight loss often results in excess abdominal skin.
 The abdominoplasty, or “tummy tuck” procedure involves removal of excess skin and fat, possibly with repositioning of the umbilicus (belly button) and repairing the weakened, separated underlying muscles.
+Occasionally liposuction may also be used to improve the overall outcome.

 + LIPOSUCTION